jeancochrane/jeancochrane.com/content/blog/safe-set-not-null-postgres.md

 until you run a separate `ALTER TABLE...
 VALIDATE CONSTRAINT` operation, which acquires a less strict lock on the table (`SHARE UPDATE EXCLUSIVE`).

-I find this solution to be unhygienic because it's not _actually_ setting the column to not-null, it's setting a _constraint_, which are similar but distinct concepts.
-The end behavior is identical (both existing and incoming rows are validated to be not-null) but constraints and not-null columns are represented as two different attributes in the schema, which can be confusing.
+I find this solution to be unsatisfying because it's not _actually_ setting the column to not-null, it's setting a _constraint_, which are similar but distinct concepts.
+The resulting `INSERT`/`UPDATE` behavior is identical (both existing and incoming rows are validated to be not-null) but constraints and not-null columns are represented as two different attributes in the schema, which can be confusing.
 Engineers often jump to the field definition to check if an unfamiliar field is